 - Drink in the view at The Sailors Return

 Lulworth Cove and Durdle Door are not on the list above, but these two landmarks are so iconic that they are a must visit for any stay in Dorset.
-Lulworth Cove is a small village with many traditional cottages.
-A very large car park serves the bustling lane which leads down to the oyster shaped cove and is lined with shops and restaurants.
+Lulworth Cove is a small village with many traditional cottages and a very large car park.
+Shops and restaurants line the bustling lane leading down to the oyster-shaped cove.
 The cove itself is largely shingle with a few patches of sand.
-The swimming is very protected, so a great spot for young children.
+The swimming is very protected, so it is a great spot for young children.

-Over the ridge is Stair Hole, a small rocky cove with arches out to the sea, that shows how Lulworth Cove would have looked when it started to form many thousands of years ago.
-Sandwiched between Lulworth Cove and Durdle Door are two lesser known beaches, so often less crowded.
+Over the ridge is Stair Hole, a small rocky cove with arches out to the sea, showing how Lulworth Cove would have looked when it started to form many thousands of years ago.
+Sandwiched between Lulworth Cove and Durdle Door are two lesser known and often less crowded beaches.
 St Oswalds Bay is a shingle beach accessed down a steep path from the top of Lulworth Cove car park, a walk that is not for the faint-hearted.
 Man O’War Beach is protected by a rock reef, great for snorkelling, and neighbours Durdle Door.
-It is accessed from either the Durdle Door car park, or the coast path.
+It is accessed from either the Durdle Door car park or the coast path.

-The Tank Museum has two of the best advertising tag lines that scream a great day out for all of the family: “The Biggest Day Out in History” and “Not all Museums are QUIET”.
+The Tank Museum’s two advertising tag lines scream a great day out for all of the family: “The Biggest Day Out in History” and “Not all Museums are QUIET”.
 The museum charts the rise of the tank and its role in warfare since its first use in World War One.
 There are nine indoor exhibitions displaying over 300 vehicles.
 But, the most fun is the outdoor arena, with explosions and tanks rolling into action (always check events calendar).
 There are regular events all year, the stars being Tank Fest and Tiger Day; plus, various personal experiences can be booked.

-Even though everyone assumes that the castle is at Lulworth Cove, in fact it is in the neighbouring village of East Lulworth and therefore not directly by the sea.
+Everyone assumes that the castle is at Lulworth Cove, but in fact, it is in the neighbouring village of East Lulworth and therefore not directly by the sea.
 It was built as a hunting lodge in the 18th Century and was then destroyed by a fire in 1929.
 In more recent years it has been partially restored by the Weld Estate and English Heritage.
 The castle now has exhibitions showing examples of life as it would have been at the castle.
 However, the star turn is the climb up the tower and the panoramic view of the Dorset countryside – I personally don’t think that there is a better view in the county!
-The 18th Century Catholic Chapel that sits in the grounds has an amazing ceiling mural to view.
-The castle’s park provides well signed footpaths, that enable you to wander to your hearts content.
+Another amazing sight is the ceiling mural in the 18th Century Catholic Chapel that sits in the grounds.
+Outside, well-signed footpaths enable you to wander the castle’s park to your heart’s content.
 There is also a children’s playground and tea rooms that you can visit.
-In the village itself the Weld Arms offers a great thatched country pub experience and boasts a massive pub garden.
+In the village itself, the Weld Arms offers a great thatched country pub experience and boasts a massive pub garden.
 Next door is Past and Presents a treasure trove of a gift shop and café.

 Clouds Hill was T.E Lawrence’s rural retreat.
 Otherwise known as Lawrence of Arabia, he was made famous in the David Lean film of the same name which depicts his exploits in the Sinai during the First World War.
-The tiny cottage is tucked away in woodland on the edge of the Army Camp at Bovington and was his escape from camp life.
+This tiny cottage is tucked away in woodland on the edge of the Army Camp at Bovington and was his escape from camp life.
 Here he could relax and entertain a select group of friends, whilst still living at the camp.
-Step back in time and view how he lived his spartan life.
+Lawrence was discharged from the RAF in February 1935 and then tragically died riding his motorbike on local roads in May the same year.
+This is an opportunity to step back in time and view how he lived his spartan life.

 Also located in the Lulworth Ranges, is Worbarrow Bay which faces Mupe Bay.
-Via Tyneham Village the drive is very scenic with panoramic views across rolling countryside and out to sea.
-You then drop down off the ridge into a bowl with Tyneham Village at the bottom.
-Tyneham Village was forced to evacuate in December 1943 for D Day training.
-The villagers assumed that they would return after the war, but, this never happened.
+The drive is very scenic with panoramic views across rolling countryside and out to sea.
+You drop down off the ridge into a bowl with Tyneham Village at the bottom.
+In December 1943 Tyneham was forced to evacuate for D Day training.
+The villagers were told that they would return after the war, but this never happened.
 Today you can wander through Dorset’s Lost Ghost Village, where ruins of the original homes remain.
-The School House and Church are still standing to this day enabling you to see how it would have been left in 1943.
-Worbarrow Bay is an easy, flat, mile long walk from Tyneham Village to the sea.
+The School House and Church are still standing to this day and enable you to see how it was left in 1943.
+Worbarrow Bay is an easy, flat, mile-long walk from the village to the sea.
 The beach is shelving shingle with crystal clear water on a good day.
-You can climb Worbarrow Tout which is a small promontory that provides great views along the coast to Portland.
-This is another beach to escape the crowds of Lulworth Cove or Studland’s beaches – just don’t tell everyone!
+Worbarrow Tout is a small promontory at the eastern end of the bay that you can climb, providing great views along the coast to Portland.
+This is another beach to escape the crowds of Lulworth Cove or Studland – just don’t tell everyone!

 Both operated out of the main Lulworth Cove car park by Jurassic Coast Activities.
 They are a fun way to get a unique view of the iconic landmarks of Lulworth Cove and/or Durdle Door.
 You can book a full or half day option and then just be prepared to get wet and have some fun.

-This small shack on the way down to the beach selling freshly caught fish by the local fisherman.
-You can actually see the boats moored in the cove from the front door of the shack that have just caught your lunch or tea.
-This is the place to buy a Dorset crab or lobster and anything else that has just been brought in on the morning catch.
-You wont find anything fresher, but, if you did want to see what they have on sale just give them a call in advance and place your order 01929 400807.
+This small shack on the way down to the beach sells freshly caught fish by the local fisherman.
+From the front door of the shack, you can actually see the boats that have just caught your lunch or tea moored in the cove.
+This is the place to buy a Dorset crab or lobster or anything else that has just been brought in on the morning catch.
+You won’t find anything fresher, but, if you want to check what they have on sale, just give them a call in advance on 01929 400807.

-A thatched pub, surrounded by rolling hills in a quiet rural village makes a quintessential English pub.
+A thatched roof, surrounding rolling hills and in a quiet rural village, this is a quintessential English pub.
 The Sailors as it is known locally, is tucked away in the tiny village of East Chaldon.
-There are great walks all around the village and for the more adventurous you can climb up the hills and join the South West Coast path.
+There are great walks all around the village and for the more adventurous you can climb up the hills and join the South West Coast Path.

 The pub is long and thin with a bustling bar at one end, which is always filled with a mix of locals and visitors – dogs are welcome in the bar too.
 The rest of the pub is largely for dining with a mixture of rooms and tables available.
-There is a large garden outside which is ideal for enjoying a sundowner whilst watching the tractors and harvesters working into the early evening.
+Outside there is a large garden which is ideal for enjoying a sundowner and watching the tractors and harvesters working into the early evening.